 Breast Lift Risks

 All procedures carry some risk.
-Having your procedure done in an accredited hospital minimises your risk during a procedure.
+Having your procedure done in an accredited hospital minimises your risk during a breast lift in Sydney.
 The best way to categorise risks is to divide them into the risks of having a general anaesthetic, things that can go wrong during the procedure, things that might happen in the first few weeks and things that might happen further down the track.

 Generally speaking, patients undergoing elective surgery have very minimal risk, but it is a doctor’s duty to inform patients of all their material risks.
+When you have a breast lift in Sydney with Dr Gavin Sandercoe, we want you to make the most informed decision.
 Our consent package details these risks, but the following is a quick list.

 Risks of having a general anaesthetic

 • Clots in the legs (DVT) which can move to the lungs (Pulmonary Embolism)

 • Death (risk in Australia is about one in a million, you are at more risk driving to and from the hospital)